SERGIO RAMOS LITE? Ganiu Is Kotoko’s Mr. Do-It-All & Pillar of Reliability

 Kotoko were holding on for a draw, with the hosts desperate for a winner that would boost their survival hopes.
 The last clear-cut chance for Liberty to do so fell to Adamu Amadu, who, in one deft move, collected a square-pass, slipped past left-back Ibrahim Imoro, and set himself up for a one-on-one with Kotoko goalkeeper Razak Abalora.

-The latter’s expertise in showdowns of that sort stood him in good stead to come up tops, but Ganiyu was taking no chances.
+The latter’s expertise in showdowns of that sort stood him in good stead to come up tops, but Ganiu was taking no chances.
 Skipper for the day, he flew in to knock the ball out of Amadu’s crosshairs, just before the trigger could be pulled.

-And it’s not the first time Ganiyu has registered on the scoresheet for Kotoko this season.
+And it’s not the first time Ganiu has registered on the scoresheet for Kotoko this season.
 Since selling chief goal-getter Kwame Opoku for some much-needed cash mid-term, Kotoko have had to spread the goals around, with six players sharing the 15 goals scored in that period.

 In a sport where players are no longer measured merely by the metrics of their traditional positions on the pitch, the modern centre-back isn’t content with just putting in a great shift at the back.